Docker Tutorial – Introduction To Docker & Containerization

-I hope you haven’t missed the series of earlier DevOps Tutorial blogs, in case you have missed, Click Here to go through it.
-Now this time I shall take you through the Docker Tutorial on Introduction To Docker.
+I hope you haven’t missed the series of earlier DevOps Tutorial blogs.
+Go through the DevOps Tutorial blog series here.
+Now this time, we will take you through an Introduction To Docker.

-Docker Tutorial is a series of blogs that will give you the conceptual & practical exposure to Docker – A new age containerization technology.
+This Docker Tutorial blog will give you the conceptual & practical exposure to Docker – A new age containerization technology.

-In this blog, I will focus on the below topics:
+In this blog, we will focus on the below topics:

 - Introduction to Docker

 Docker is gaining popularity and its usage is spreading like wildfire.
 The reason for Docker’s growing popularity is the extent to which it can be used in an IT organization.
 Very few tools out there have the functionality to find itself useful to both developers and as well as system administrators.
 Docker is one such tool that truly lives up to its promise of Build, Ship and Run.